LeonDong1993/quick-list/README.md

-# fast-array
+# fast-list
-a fast array-like structure for me to do some experiment
+a list-like structure for me to do some experiment